3toadbanana/camelCase/contract.md

 ## Team Expectations

-### Communication
-- **Primary Mode:** Group text.
-- **Meeting Coordination:** Email with calendar invites.
-- **Check-ins:** Group text updates at least once every weekday.

-### Meetings
-- **Frequency:** Weekly on Wednesday at 8 PM for 1 hour on Zoom.
-- **Policy for Absences:** If a teammate misses four meetings, including being late for more than 30 minutes, we will contact Jean.
+The primary mode of general communication will be through group text, with emails (calendar invites) as the mode to set up meetings.
+We will update each other on the status of our delegated work, checking the group text at least once every weekday.
+The meetings will be once a week on Wednesday 8pm for 1 hour on Zoom.
+If a teammate misses four meetings, including being late for more than 30 minutes, we will contact Jean as necessary.

-### Respectful Communication
-- Active listening and turn-taking for feedback.
-- Acknowledging that disagreements are part of improvement.
-- Cooling off for a few minutes if conversations get heated.

-### Participation
-- Contributions: Coding, feedback, active listening, and research.
-- Time Commitment: At least 10 hours per week outside class.
-- Support: Members must communicate struggles to the group.

-### Decision-Making
-- Consensus-based, with majority rule if necessary.

-### Delegation Guidelines
-- Assign tasks based on proficiency and efficiency.
-- Unfamiliar tasks: Volunteers first, followed by rock-paper-scissors.

-### Conflict Resolution
-- Two warnings for failing to meet work standards, followed by contacting Jean if necessary.
+As a team we believe respectful communication looks like a give and take between listening and speaking.
+We will listen actively with each other, and wait our turn to give our feedback.
+When we disagree, we will understand that it is part of the process of creating something better.
+If conversations get too heated, we will take a couple minutes off the zoom call to cool down.
+Satisfactory participation to us is broad, as direct coding is not the only method of contributing meaningfully.
+We believe feedback, active listening, and research are all meaningful contributions team members could make.
+As for time contributions, we expect each member to contribute at least 10 hours outside of class to follow this project per week (or the equivalent amount of work done).
+We are happy to help out if a member is struggling, but it is up to the responsibility of the member to reach out and communicate to the rest of the team.
+If there is a member that can not meet these work contribution standards, we will give 2 warnings, then proceed to contacting Jean.
+We will make decisions through consensus, and if there is a disagreement that can not be resolved through just convincing, we will go with majority rule.
+A general rule for delegation will be efficiency and proficiency.
+We have members who are already familiar with Flask, HTML, and other things necessary for this project.
+We will delegate the tasks accordingly to make sure we keep our workflow quick and efficient.
+For tasks that nobody is familiar with, we will first go with volunteers, then into rock paper scissors.

 ---